deltachat/deltachat-core-rust/scripts/README.md

 - `remote_tests_rust.sh` rsyncs to the build machine and runs `run-rust-test.sh` remotely on the build machine.

-- `make-python-testenv.sh` creates or updates local python test development environment.
+- `make-python-testenv.sh` creates local python test development environment.
   Reusing the same environment is faster than running `run-python-test.sh` which always recreates environment from scratch and runs additional lints.